oliviaenjoyslife2025/personal-task-manager-ai/README.md

 * **Full CRUD:** Complete functionality for creating, viewing, updating, and deleting tasks.
 * **Advanced Scheduling:** Support for task priority (High, Medium, Low) and configuration of recurring tasks.
 * **AI Behavioral Insights:** Analyzes the past three days of user tasks (volume, completion rate, timing) to generate actionable insights into work habits.
-* **Email Reminders:** Automated email notifications for approaching task deadlines.
-* **Modern Interface:** Built with React and Material UI for a responsive, accessible, and user-friendly experience.

 ## Technology Stack